gagneurlab/drop/docs/source/output.rst

         - result table
 - Files
     - FRASER files for each aberrant splicing group
-        - For each of these files you can follow the `FRASER vignette for analysis <https://www.bioconductor.org/packages/devel/bioc/vignettes/FRASER/inst/doc/FRASER.pdf>`_.
+        - For each of these files you can follow the `FRASER vignette for individual analysis <https://www.bioconductor.org/packages/devel/bioc/vignettes/FRASER/inst/doc/FRASER.pdf>`_.
     - results.tsv files
         - For each aberrant splicing group
             - results.tsv